 POCUS helped to guide acute management in ED, as well as disposition.

-Pericardial effusion should always be in the differential diagnosis for hypotension.
-A history of malignancy should raise suspicion.
+Pericardial effusion should always be considered when faced with unexplained hypotension or breathlessness.
+A history of malignancy or autoimmune disease should raise suspicion.
 You might suspect it based on ECG findings (low voltage, electrical alternans) or CXR (new cardiomegaly), however the only way to make the diagnosis is with ultrasound, or advanced imaging (CT/MRI).

-After identifying pericardial effusion, the next step is to assess for cardiac tamponade (i.e. significant cardiovascular compromise due to the effusion, known as obstructive shock).
+After identifying pericardial effusion, the next step is to assess for cardiac tamponade (i.e. significant cardiovascular compromise due to the effusion, a form of obstructive shock).
 This is important to know in ED because significant tamponade might require emergency pericardiocentesis.

 Classic clinical signs of cardiac tamponade are described in Beck’s triad: low blood pressure, distended neck veins, and muffled heart sounds.
 The latter is subjective, and difficult to assess in ED where there is a lot of ambient noise.
 More importantly, due to SVC compression, this patient already had distended neck veins!
 Pulsus paradoxus is another clinical sign, however this is quite difficult and time-consuming to measure.
 If a patient presented in obstructive shock and you suspected tamponade, the priority would be resuscitation and echocardiographic confirmation.